wichmann-lab/python-psignifit/docs/basic-usage.md

 ## Fitting a psychometric function

-A simple call to `psignifit.psignifit` will fit your sigmoid function to the data:
+A simple call of the `psignifit` function will fit a sigmoid function to the data:

 ```{code-cell} ipython3